KevinYSH/document/DE-LDKET001_How_to_Setting_Realtek_PHY_LED_Control.md

 ## Key Word:

 Linux ; Realtek PHY ; RTL8812 ; LED ;

 ## Description

 To use the realtek Ethernet PHY to set the LED configuration in the system,you need to modify the file of realtek.c .
 The realtek.c path is ./kernel/drivers/net/phy/realtek.c
 or
 ./kernel/drivers/net/ethernet/stmicro/stmmac/stmmac_mdio.c

 ## Directions
-Need to disable eee LED function and set LED configuration
+Need to disable eee LED function and set LED configuration.
 Add the LED register setting in finction code. for example:
 a: NXP i.max kernel 5.4.70
 `rtl8211f`
 find the function
 `static int rtl8211f_config_init(struct phy_device *phydev)`

 ```c